At Pennington C of E Primary School we provide a broad and balanced curriculum that is relevant to our children's needs

-Mathematics: All year groups in KS1 and KS2 follow the NC2014 Curriculum for Mathematics.
-In addition, Year 2 and Year 6 are continuing to follow the National Numeracy Strategy, in line with Government recommendations.
-From September 2015 all year groups within KS1 and KS2 will follow the NC2014 in its entirety.
+Mathematics: All year groups in KS1 and KS2 follow the National Curriculum 2014 Curriculum for Mathematics.
 Pupils requiring additional support, within their mathematics, are provided with intervention programmes such as Maths Recovery and Springboard.

 Please click on the links below to see an Overview of our Whole School Curriculum Planning: